Shag (film): Home media

-The initial VHS home video version was released on June 3, 1997.
-However, legal copyright infringements led to a second VHS release on January 13, 1998, that features different songs, or no music at all in some scenes compared to the original theatrical release.
+The initial VHS home video version was released in 1989.
+However, legal copyright infringements led to VHS re-releases on June 3, 1997 and January 13, 1998 that features different songs, or no music at all in some scenes compared to the original theatrical release.
 The 1997 home video version has a box cover almost identical to the theatrical poster, while the modified copyright-compliant version has different cover artwork.

 Shag was released on Region 1 DVD on May 22, 2001.
-The Blu-ray of the movie was released on June 27, 2017 by Olive Films.
+The Blu-ray of the movie was released on June 27, 2017, by Olive Films.